Kong/docs.konghq.com/app/_src/gateway-operator/get-started/kic/create-gateway.md

 ## GatewayConfiguration

 You can customize your {{ site.kic_product_name }} and {{ site.base_gateway }} deployments using the `GatewayConfiguration` CRD.
-This allows you to control the image being used, and set any environment variables required.
+This allows you to control the image being used, and set any required environment variables.
 {%- if_version gte:1.2.x %}
- If you are creating a KIC in Konnect deployment, you need to customize the deployment to contain your control plane ID and authentication certificate
+ If you are creating a KIC in {{site.konnect_short_name}} deployment, you need to customize the deployment to contain your control plane ID and authentication certificate.
 {%- endif_version %}

 {% navtabs gc %}